Pungyeon/custom-tags-article/README.md

 func (th TagHandler) handleMap(val reflect.Value) error { ... }
 ```

 We have created a new structure `TagHandler` and have made all of our functions into methods of this struct.
-Furthermore, `TagHandler` stores a function pointer with the signature `func(reflect.Value, reflect.StructField) error`, the idea behind this, is to allow any function with this signature to be called by the `TagHandler::handleStruct` method.
+Furthermore, `TagHandler` stores a function with the signature `func(reflect.Value, reflect.StructField) error`, the idea behind this, is to allow any function with this signature to be called by the `TagHandler::handleStruct` method.
 This enables us to, very easily, create functionality for our custom tags.
 So let's try it out!

 ### Regex Validator Tag
-We are going to create a custom tag, which will be able to validate the value of a tagged field, using a regular expression.
+To start off with, we are going to create a custom tag which will be able to validate the value of a tagged field, using a regular expression.

 ```go
 func handleValidateTag(value reflect.Value, field reflect.StructField) error {